KimleeHeng/osticket-instructions/README.md

 We'll review the prerequisites, guide you through the installation and configuration process, and simulate real-world help desk scenarios

-# osTicket - Prerequisites and Installation
-This tutorial outlines the prerequisites aand installation of the help desk ticketing system: osTicket.

 ## Prerequisites Needed
 - Microsoft Azure Subscription (Free/Pay as you go)